Master Services Agreement (MSA)

 A13.
 Escalation path

-Contact details will be provided on onboarding and kept current in the client portal.
+Contact details will be provided during onboarding and kept up to date in the client portal.

 A14.
 Version control

-This Schedule may be updated per the change mechanism in the MSA.
+This Schedule may be updated according to the change mechanism outlined in the MSA.
 The version and effective date will be shown in the footer or revision history.

 Revision history.
 Version November 3, 2025.
 Initial Managed IT schedule aligned to simplified service catalog.